 McIntyre, L. J. and Harrison, I. R. 2017.
 The Effects of Built Environment Design on Opportunities for Wellbeing In Care Homes.
 International Journal of Architectural Research: ArchNet-IJAR, [S.l.], v.
 11, n.
 1, p.
 138-156, mar.
 2017.
 ISSN 1938 7806.

-I was involved for several years in ethnographic observation research with Dr Lesley McIntyre.
-Though observations, we identified demands on spaces in care homes in regards to function, routine, and wellbeing of users inclusive of staff (as a working environment), residents (as a home), and visitors (as a place to visit).
-Working in a series of homes in Scotland and England we captured a breadth and detail of examples creating insight into:
+Ethnographic observation research with Dr Lesley McIntyre.
+Through observations, we identified demands on spaces in care homes in regards to function, routine, and wellbeing of users inclusive of staff (as a working environment), residents (as a home), and visitors (as a place to visit).
+Working in a series of care homes in Scotland and England we captured a breadth and detail of examples creating insight into:

 How can the built environment in care homes facilitate physical ability and wellbeing?

 What are the demands on spaces in Care Homes?

 - What is the routine of the users/care home building?